-Technical Memorandum Review of Impacts from Proposed SR-A1A Widening

-Date: February 24, 2022

-CMA Proj No.: 431.029

-Client: Town of Palm Beach - Department of Public Works

-Project Background

-In 2021, the Palm Beach Transportation Planning Agency (TPA) conducted a study of potential improvements to better accommodate bicycles and pedestrians along the SR-A1A corridor.
+Technical Memorandum Review of Impacts from Proposed SR-A1A Widening Date:November 30, 2022CMA Proj No.:431.029Client:Town of Palm Beach - Department of Public Works Project Background In 2021, the Palm Beach Transportation Planning Agency (TPA) conducted a study of potential improvements to better accommodate bicycles and pedestrians along the SR-A1A corridor.
 To facilitate implementation of the identified improvements, the TPA looked for opportunities to pair the improvements with coincident Florida Department of Transportation (FDOT) roadway resurfacing projects.
 During this effort, the TPA identified fourteen (14) improvement projects between the City of Boca Raton and the City of Riviera Beach where pedestrian and bicycle improvements could be made alongside proposed FDOT roadway projects.
 One of the FDOT projects identified by the TPA is in the Town of Palm Beach, south of Sloans Curve.

-As is shown in the table below, the FDOT Five Year Work Program describes project FM #4476631 as a resurfacing project for "A1A FROM SOUTH OF LAKE AVE TO N OF IBIS WAY".
-The identified schedule for the work is Design and Preliminary Engineering in 2022 and Construction in 2025. resurfacing project scheduled for engineering in 2022 and construction in 2025.
-No other projects are currently programmed immediately to the north or south of the project identified with the exception of a drainage maintenance improvement on SR-A1A at Sloans Curve in 2023 (FM# 4400092).

-Office of Work Program and Budget

-Updated: 1/12/2022 9:15 PM

-Five Year Work Program

-Selection Criteria

-All in State

-2022-2027 G1

-Item Number:447663-1

-Display current records in a Report Style Display current records in an Excel Document

-Project Summary

-Transportation System: INTRASTATE STATE HIGHWAYDistrict 04 - Palm Beach County

-Description: A1A FROM SOUTH OF LAKE AVE TO N OF IBIS WAY

-Type of Work: RESURFACING View Scheduled Activities

-Item Number: 447663-1

-Length: 2.074 Map of Item

-Project Detail

-Fiscal Year: 2022 2023 2024 2025 2026 2027

-Highways/Preliminary Engineering (On-Going)

-Amount: \$951,478

-Highways/Construction

-Amount: \$4,588,866

-Item Total: \$951,478 \$4,588,866

-Proposed Improvements

-The majority of the existing SR-A1A corridor from Lake Avenue to Ibis Way consists of a 100-ft wide public right-of-way with a 28-ft wide paved roadway in the middle and a 6-ft wide pedestrian and bicycle path on the west side separated by a 7-ft grass swale.
-In December 2021, the TPA provided the Town with a proposed change to this typical section which would consist of the following changes:

-- Increase the width of the roadway from 28-ft to 34-ft by - o Increasing the width of both north and southbound travel lanes from 11-ft to 12-ft - o Increasing the width of both north and southbound shoulders from 3-ft to 5-ft - Increase the width of the paved pedestrian path from 6-ft to 10-ft - Decrease the western landscaped area from 25-ft to 21-ft - Decrease the grassed swale between the path and the roadway from 7-ft to 4-ft - Decrease the eastern landscaped area from 34-ft to 31-ft

-The following exhibit illustrates the differences between the existing and proposed roadway typical section.
+On June 2, 2022 the FDOT presented their proposed improvements for project FM #4476631 which is a resurfacing project titled "A1A FROM SOUTH OF LAKE AVE TO N OF IBIS WAY".
+The identified schedule for the work is Construction in 2025.
+According to the FDOT Five-Year Work Plan, there are no other projects currently programmed immediately to the north or south of the project identified with the exception of a drainage maintenance improvement on SR-A1A at Sloans Curve in 2023 (FM# 4400092).
+At the June workshop members of the Town Council, Town Staff, and residents of the Town attended to express their displeasure with the proposed typical section which included the following elements: - Increase the width of the roadway from 28-ft to 34-ft by - Increasing the width of both north and southbound travel lanes from 11-ft to 12-ft - Increasing the width of both north and southbound shoulders from 3-ft to 5-ft - Increase the width of the paved pedestrian path from 6-ft to 10-ft - Decrease the western landscaped area from 25-ft to 21-ft - Decrease the grassed swale between the path and the roadway from 7-ft to 4-ft - Decrease the eastern landscaped area from 34-ft to 31-ft The following exhibit from FDOT and the TPA illustrates the differences between the existing and proposed roadway typical section presented in June 2022.

+Existing Conditions Right-of-Way: 100'of 100'

+Following the June 2022 workshop, alternatives to the design were considered by FDOT staff.
+On October 10, 2022, the Town's Public Works Department had a follow-up meeting with the FDOT which concluded with the possibility of a shared use path for bikes and pedestrians in the green space along this corridor instead of incorporated with the roadway.
+FDOT recognized that there is only a pathway on the west side of the roadway which is different than their typical shared use path configurations, but they are considering a modification to their typical condition for this case.
+The new proposed improvement would still include widening the path from 6-feet to 10-feet.
+FDOT is also proposing to widen the roadway shoulder by 2-ft in both directions as part of the revised configuration.
+This would create a 5-ft wide paved shoulder instead of the current 3-ft shoulder.
+When comparing the conceptual plan revision to the original proposed improvements, the main difference is the roadway width is decreased by 1-ft on each side.
+FDOT provided the exhibit below to illustrate this change (proposed widening of the path not included).
+The revised plan is a conceptual revision; no design drawings have been prepared.